Kumar Ponnambalam: Death

 According to The Sunday Leader, Ponnambalam's killing was organised by Baddegana Sanjeewa, a member of Kumaratunga's Presidential Security Division.
 Acting on Sanjeewa's instructions Reserve Police Constable Sugath Ranasinghe, posing as Shantha, became friendly with Ponnambalam.
 On the day of the killing, Shantha lured Ponnambalam to Wellawatte where gangsters M. A. Kalinga (alias Moratu Saman) and Tharawatte Ajith (alias Sujeewa) were waiting to kill Ponnambalam.
 After the killing, the killers were alleged to have gone to the office of a deputy minister and shown the murder weapon, which belonged to Mahendra Ratwatte, Kumaratunga's second cousin and son of a deputy defence minister Anuruddha Ratwatte, and Ponnambalam's mobile phone as proof.
 According to The Sunday Leader, Kumaratunga tried to protect Ponnambalam's killers after the assassination.
+In December 2000, The Sunday Leader claimed that it received a sworn affidavit from CDB director SSP Bandula Wickremasinghe, addressed to Kumaratunga, indicating that Mahendra Ratwatte was involved in Ponnambalam's killing.
 In February 2002, The Sunday Leader published a transcript of a telephone conversation between Ranasinghe and OIC Nuwan Wedasinghe of the Criminal Detective Bureau (CDB) which further implicated Mahendra Ratwatte in Ponnambalam's killing.
-The Sunday Leader has claimed that it has received a sworn affidavit from CDB director SSP Bandula Wickremasinghe that Mahendra Ratwatte was involved in Ponnambalam's killing.

 Ranasinghe, Moratu Saman and Sujeewa were eventually arrested by the police after which Ranasinghe implicated in Mahendra Ratwatte in Ponnambalam's killing.
 According to the police, the three detainees had confessed to killing Ponnambalam and Satana editor Rohana Kumara on a contract from a private party/patriotic group.
 Sanjeewa was shot dead on 2 November 2001, allegedly by Dhammika Perera, a member of the Sri Lankan mafia.
 His body was found slumped in the driver's seat of his Nissan Serena, with six shots in Pagoda Road, Colombo.
 Notorious gangster Moratu Saman was shot dead on 18 May 2003 in Moratuwa by gangster Thoppi Chaminda.
 Ranasinghe was shot dead on 20 August 2003 in Moratuwa as he returning from Moratuwa Magistrates's court in a rickshaw.

 On 8 January 2000, the LTTE posthumously conferred the title Maamanithar (great human being) to Ponnambalam.
 His funeral was held on 9 January 2000 at the Kannate Hindu cemetery.

 Ponnambalam was one of Colombo's wealthiest residents, owning a fleet of Mercedes-Benz cars.
 Following his, death his sister Vijayalakshmi got into legal disputes with his widow and children over ownership of property and companies in the United States and Singapore.
 No one had been brought to justice for Ponnambalam's killing.